 Burgasse 24 is another cafe full of character, this one with more of a vintage feel created by second-hand furniture, large plants, and a random street lamp.
 It’s actually part of a clothes boutique, so the wooden flooring and gentle warmth of the fireplace are an ideal complement to the chic goods on offer.
 The calm and quiet couldn’t make for a better place to study, and there are plenty of single tables available, with power outlets, so you can fully focus.
 There’s no bad time to come here; show up between 10 and 8, order some coffee and cake (both fantastic), and settle in – the staff won’t mind.
 Brunch at the weekends is also amazing.

-This next cafe is more of a social affair, so if that’s what gets your creativity going, Marks is perfect for you.
+check website This next cafe is more of a social affair, so if that’s what gets your creativity going, Marks is perfect for you.
 There’s a wide variety of seating to suit everyone, and there’s usually a space free; many freelancers come here, drawn in by reliable WiFi and an abundance of power outlets – the delicious brunch (and everything else on the menu) probably helps, too.
 As with our other favourites on this list, the staff are amazingly friendly.

 If you find yourself looking for somewhere to connect in the 4th district, or enjoy chilled music (think jazz and acoustic guitar tunes), find your inspiration at Cafe Nest.
 It’s also great for people-watching, and their thin-crust pizzas make for wonderful fuel for creative endeavours.
 It’s pretty popular on Friday evenings, when you can swap your coffee for a glass of wine, if that’s what you fancy.